Klaus Fried is Senior Lecturer for BA (Hons) Film Practice at London College of Communication.

 Klaus Fried has been teaching film production at Middlesex University and LCC since 1994.
 He took over responsibility for screenwriting, directing and editing programmes on the FdA and BA (Hons) Media Practice courses in 2002.

-In 2011 Klaus and colleague Polly Nash designed BA (Hons) Film Practice and have been running the course ever since.
+In 2011 Klaus and colleague Polly Nash designed BA (Hons) Film Practice and ran the course until June 2021.

 View the BA (Hons) Film Practice course page